 This might technically not be a “pixie cut” under the standard definition, but we love the idea of buzzcuts catching on in the beauty world.
-Think of a buzzcut as just a bold, riskier step up from a pixie—but obviously, consider how much you’ll miss styling your locks (if you won’t at all, shave away!) and how a buzzcut will complement your face shape before you pull the trigger.
+Think of the cut as just a bold, riskier step up from a pixie—but obviously, consider how much you’ll miss styling your locks (if you won’t at all, shave away!) and how a buzzcut will complement your face shape before you pull the trigger.

 Obviously, one of our favorite beauty inspirations needs no introduction, but her iconic haircut might.
-A closely cropped pixie cut like this requires relatively frequent trims, but when the end result is as sleek, chic, and face-framing as Zoe’s ‘do, it’s definitely worth it.
+"A classic pixie is very short and cropped," notes Powers.
+A closely cropped pixie cut like this requires relatively frequent trims, but when the end result is as sleek, chic, and face-framing as Zoë Kravitz’s ‘do, it’s definitely worth it.

 Take notes from Rinko Kikuchi: You can easily add next-level volume to your pixie cut with long pieces in the front.
 All you need is a good teasing regimen—our favorite tips, right this way.

-Emma Watson gave us major Mia Farrow vibes back when she had a pixie cut.
+Jennifer Hudson gave us major Mia Farrow vibes back when she had a pixie cut.
 We love the way you can easily style a pixie by simply parting it on the side and slicking it back—you'll look like a movie star, and it'll only take you a few minutes to pull off.

 Michelle Williams has sported a pixie cut in nearly every hair color imaginable, but this warm chestnut hue has to be one of our favorites.
 Remember that your eyebrows may become more of a focus if you chop your hair off—and if you're dyeing your pixie, it's a good idea to match your brows within a shade range or two to your new hair.

 If you already have blonde highlights and natural roots or undertones, a side-swept pixie cut could be the perfect way to show off some dimension.
-Or, if you'd like to dip into both new blonde highlights and a new pixie haircut at the same time—Elsa Pataky's iconic, dirty-blonde 'do might be the perfect place to start.
+Or, if you'd like to dip into both new blonde highlights and a new pixie haircut at the same time, Elsa Pataky's iconic, dirty-blonde 'do might be the perfect place to start.